 In the summer of 2014, I found myself working out of a window-less coworking attic for a creative agency based in Fargo, North Dakota.
 I shared this space with a visionary named Drew Spooner.
 One day, in efforts to seek fresher air and rays of sunlight, Drew suggested that we launch a project he called Hammock Initiative.
 So, a few days later, on National Hammock Day, we put out a call to the community to join our movement by swaying in the park with us.
 Little did we know that this was the beginning of a global chilled-out movement unlike the world had ever seen before.
-To learn more, visit our site (linked above), or watch our visual manifesto (below).
+To learn more, watch our visual manifesto below.

 Leap Kit | Chicago, IL

 Throughout 2015, and leading in to 2016 (a Leap Year), I worked alongside Experience Institute's students and staff, as well as designers from gravitytank and the Stanford d.school, to create a toolkit to equip individuals to design their own 90-day learning project.
 In addition to writing much of the toolkit's Field Guide and fundraising for the project on Kickstarter, I also assisted in running prototyping workshops that helped refine the kit to be most useful for Leapers.
 Since its launch, Leap Kit has been used as curriculum for a Sophomore Seminar class at School of the Art Institute in Chicago and a company-wide professional development tool at Leo Burnett.

 In a previous life, I regularly wrote lyrics and performed folk songs with my sister Aimee.
 Though we aren’t currently creating new music, we do have an archive of songs recorded.
 Enjoy listening to, or downloading, some of our work by clicking the albums below: